Cross Training Breaks Boredom

 If you're an athlete who trains specifically for one sport, cross training involves training in exercise activities other than your primary sport.

 You don't have to be an athlete or even athletic to cross train.
-For example, if you exercise by walking, you're primarily working you lower body.
-If you add some weight training for your upper body a couple times a week, you're now cross training.
+For example, if you exercise by walking, you're primarily working your lower body.
+If you add some weight training for your upper body a couple of times a week, you're now cross training.
 It's that simple!

-I'm going to give you a couple different cross training routines that are island friendly.
+I'm going to give you a couple of different cross training routines that are island friendly.

 The first routine is for those of you who don't like to workout in a gym.